 The world cooks this and that scenario to bring ‘Peace’ to the ‘Middle East.’
 The media paints a dark picture of that region, and its viewers imagine a place of tension, strife and conflict, everywhere.
-Meanwhile…our Vanessa atalanta savors the real peace, calm and tranquility of Ramat Hanadiv, an hour’s drive north and west of Tel Aviv, and within minutes of the Mediterranean sea.
+Meantime, our Vanessa atalanta savors the real peace, calm and tranquility of Ramat Hanadiv, an hour’s drive north and west of Tel Aviv, and within minutes of the Mediterranean sea.
 A much better barometer of realities on the ground, imbibing sugary nectars in a land planted decades ago, and now awash in Milk and Honey.

 This was March 12th, and I was working the perennial beds of their vast botanical park.
-Papilio machaon were seen that morning, but only for a moment, mimicking as they do Israeli Phantom jets, Whoooosh!…gone.
+Papilio machaon were seen that morning, but only for a moment, mimicking as they do Israeli Phantom jets, Whoooosh!
+Gone.
 Archon apollinus (known as False Apollos) rushed down the trails of Ramat Hanadiv, they too maintaining top speed.
 So, no Wow! photos of Swallowtail or False Apollos those 3 mornings there in March.
 Too bad, too, because March brings the end of Israel’s winter.
 Not a winter like we enjoy in Pittsburgh, USA (lots of snow, ice and low temperatures of 0 to 10 degrees Farenheit).
-Israel’s winter is cold and slightly bone dulling, with nigh time temperatures down to perhaps 40-45 degrees Farenheit.
+Israel’s winter is cold and slightly bone dulling, with night time temperatures down to perhaps 40-45 degrees Farenheit.

 We look again, this time more closely, at our Red admiral as its proboscis captures those sweet carbohydrates, mixed with pollen and imperceptible other nutrients.
-We eye the smashing reds of fore wings and hind wings, and we are pleased with the stark arctic white splashes set hard amongst sheer black and with a little bit of eye strain…there is one of those sweet blue patches along the margin of that right hind wing.
+We eye the smashing reds of fore wings and hind wings, and we are pleased with the stark arctic white splashes set hard amongst sheer black and with a little bit of eye strain.
+There is one of those sweet blue patches along the margin of that right hind wing.

-Let the haters and plotters and criminals and fanatics run their bloody games…this is the vision of this Land that is real.
+Let the haters and plotters and criminals and fanatics run their bloody games.
+This is the vision of this Land that is real.